dabenor/golangphonebook/README.md

 ## Setup

-To build and test this project, run the following from the root directory
+To build and test this project, make sure you have Docker installed on your system and run the following from the root directory of the project
 ```bash
 docker-compose up --build test
 ```